Unity-Technologies/UnityBlackmagicVideo/com.unity.media.blackmagic/Documentation~/decklink-8k-pro-connection-mapping.md

+[Contents](TableOfContents.md) | [Home](index.md) > [Getting started](getting-started.md) > [Managing connector mapping profiles](managing-connector-mapping-profiles.md) > Blackmagic DeckLink 8K Pro connection mapping

 # Blackmagic DeckLink 8K Pro connection mapping

 Blackmagic Video automatically detects the Blackmagic DeckLink card that you are using.
 The connector mapping profiles that are available from the drop-down depend on the model of the card.

 For example, the following four connector mapping profiles are available for the **Blackmagic DeckLink 8K Pro** card.